StockSharp/AlgoTrading/Designer/Gallery/Schemas/Opening_Range_Breakout/README.md

 # Opening Range Breakout (Bollinger Breakout with EMA Filter) Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

-The example keeps the name of the original strategy, but there is no session opening range in it: what it actually trades is a breakout of the Bollinger Bands confirmed by a slow EMA.
+Despite its name, the diagram has no session opening range: it trades a breakout of the Bollinger Bands confirmed by a slow EMA.
 Price leaving the band is the trigger, the EMA decides whether that break is going with the market or against it, and the middle band brings the trade home.

 ![schema](schema.svg)